teddyteh/github-repo-cleaner/README.md

-# GitHub Cleanup Script
+# GitHub Repository Cleaner

-This script provides functionalities to clean up various components of a GitHub repository including tags, action runs, releases, and all commits.
+This utility provides functionalities to clean up various components of a GitHub repository including tags, action runs, releases, and all commits.

 ## Prerequisites